MotherTeresaHS/ICS3U-2019-Group19/docs/game/background.rst

 Background
 ==========

 Avoid or Shoot needs a background.
 This code is puts the first image in the background.
-The first image is 16 x 16 px image at the top. in this case the first image is white colour image.
+The first image is 16 x 16 px image at the top. in this case the first image of image bank is white colour image.
 Of course when you save the file, save it as :file:`code.py` file:

 .. code-block:: python
 	:linenos: